 - Data and ML engineers build the technology and libraries on which the data is collected and crunched.
 They love to see their systems used to generate powerful insights and capabilities, but see themselves as the infrastructure for generating and validating these hypotheses, rather than as the users

 - Data scientists apply their strong statistics and ML skills to the above data infrastructure to build models, enabling new capabilities and user-value out of validated hypotheses.
-But a model is not built in vacuum; they need a clear mission, derived from a validated hypothesis (or even yet-to-be-validated one)
+But a model is not built in a vacuum: they need a clear mission, derived from a validated hypothesis (or even a yet-to-be-validated one)

 What we need for data to be fully leveraged is a new role, a hybrid of the latter two.
 The data science product manager is a data scientist with the instincts and user-centric thinking of the product manager, or a product manager with the data exploration intuitions of a data scientist.
 Which skills will this require?

 - Strong data instincts, the ability and desire to explore data both assisted and unassisted, applying intuition to identify ad-hoc patterns and trends

 - User-centric thinking, seeing the users and real-life scenarios behind the data, almost like Neo in “The Matrix”